henrikstengaard/hstwb-installer/README.md

 - [$KICKSTARTROMFILE]: Replaced with path to A1200 Kickstart 3.1 rom file identified in configured kickstart path.
 - [$WORKBENCHADFFILE]: Replaced with path to Workbench 3.1 Workbench disk file identified in configured workbench path.
 This is only used for "Install" and "Build Self Install" installer modes.
 - [$HARDDRIVES]: Replaced with harddrives.uae from image directory.
-For "Install" and "Build Self Install" installer modes directories INSTALL: and PACKAGES: are added containing install scripts, tools and package files to install.
+For "Install" and "Build Self Install" installer modes directories INSTALLDIR: and PACKAGESDIR: are added containing install scripts, tools and package files to install.

 [$KICKSTARTROMFILE] placeholder example before and after being replaced:
 ###